 STEP 5: START DRAWING THE ZENTANGLE DESIGNS

-As I said before, I searched on Pinterest for patterns that I thought would be easy for a beginner to draw since this was my first time with this kind of art.
+I searched on Pinterest for patterns that I thought would be easy for a beginner to draw since this was my first time with this kind of art.
 Let me tell you, there are TONS of examples!
 Below, I sketched out the designs that I chose to use.